-By reviewing the current available termed \textit{generalization theory} of multilayer neural network scattered in the literature, we propose what we think a \textit{satisfactory} generalization theory for multilayer neual networks should be, described in the next section.
-This paper tries to fill the gap between theory and practice by giving a quite general rigorous characterization of the generalization property of a general multilayer neural network for quite general problems including regressions and classifications, with almost trivial assumptions.
-If the activation is ReLU, our bound is near optimal up to a logarithm factor.
-Interestingly, the bound demonstrates double descent phenomenon observed in practice for such networks.
-In the course of the endeavor, we have found a byproduct to overcome the difficulties in establishing the so called path enhanced ridge-lasso duality caused by highly nonlinearity of multilayer neural network.
-Although this symmetry depends on the number of neurons in hidden layers which renders the inapplicability of this direct strategy to complete our aims, we come up with a new method to bound the empirical errors.
-When applying this method to two-layer neural networks we get a greatly simplified proof.
-This strategy requires neither dividing the weights into groups nor exploration of symmetry property between optimal weights in the same groups, as in~\citep{huiyuan2023Nonasymptotic}.
-Another work that is mostly related to our work is perhaps~\citep{parhi2022near}.
-They set up a correct space of functions of second-order bounded variation in the Radon domain, which turns out to be the same as the variation space~\citep{siegel2023characterization} studied before, for associating shallow ReLU neural networks and same form of learning problem, and finally establish the similar conclusion with us in this space.
+Based on our review of existing generalization theories for multilayer neural networks available in the literature, in the next section, we propose a framework for what constitutes a satisfactory generalization theory.
+This paper attempts to fill the gap between theory and practice by providing a fairly general rigorous characterization of the generalization property of a general multilayer neural network with path regularizations for quite general problems, including regression and classification, with almost trivial assumptions.
+Our bound is optimal up to a logarithmic factor for MSE loss and RelU activations.
+Most importantly, the bound demonstrates the double descent phenomenon observed in practice for such networks.

+Another work most closely related to ours is perhaps~\citet{parhi2022near}.
+They set up a correct space of functions of second-order bounded variation in the Radon domain, which turns out to be the same as the variation space~\citet{siegel2023characterization} studied before for associating shallow ReLU neural networks with the same form of learning problem, and finally establish a similar conclusion to ours in this space.
 One novel difference is that they choose estimators in this function space instead of the original shallow neural networks.
-And their main tool through the proof of $L^2$ generalization error is metric entropy argument corresponding to methods in underparametrization regime of ours, however, to us it will not be optimal as aforementioned reason: overparametrization and underparametrization are different.
+Their main tool for proving the $L^2$ generalization error is a metric entropy argument corresponding to the underparameterized regime in our work; however, this would not be optimal for the aforementioned reason: overparameterization and underparameterization are different.